The Stitch is Right Blanket Game 2.0 is the latest version of our first Stitch is Right Game back a few years ago.

-Some of the most popular stitch combinations have come to be viral in nature through our Stitch is Right Game.
-The game was a team effort to make here but it was Jeanne and I that did the original stitches.
+Some popular stitch combinations have come viral through our previous Stitch is Right Game.
+The game was a team effort to make here, but Jeanne and I did the original stitches.
 Jeanne realized that 3 of the stitches used in the game were beautiful together.
-However, it wasn’t until it randomly appeared during the spins that it was noticed.
+However, it wasn't until it randomly appeared during the spins that it was noticed.

 The original Crochet Hugs and Kisses Baby Blanket has been downloaded over 200,000 times.
-If it wasn’t for the game, this combination may never have been noticed.
+This combination may never have been noticed if it wasn't for the game.

 Stitch is Right Blanket Game 2.0